SHENSHENZYC/neural-style-transfer/README.md

 The repository is organized as follows:

-- `src/process_image.py`: This module contains functions to load an image with a desired size.
+- [src/process_image.py](src/process_image.py): This module contains functions to load an image with a desired size.
-- `src/train_model.py`: This module defines the neural network architecture and the training process.
+- [src/train_model.py](src/train_model.py): This module defines the neural network architecture and the training process.
-- `image_style_transfer.py`: This program allows the user to transfer the style of an image onto another image.
+- [image_style_transfer.py](image_style_transfer.py): This program allows the user to transfer the style of an image onto another image.
-- `video_style_transfer.py`: This program enables the user to transfer the style of an image onto a video.
+- [video_style_transfer.py](video_style_transfer.py): This program enables the user to transfer the style of an image onto a video.
 - `data/`: This directory contains example input images and stnthesized images for style transfer.
 - `videos/`: This directory contains example input videos and synthesized videos for style transfer.
+- [report.ipynb](report.ipynb): This comprehensive Jupyter notebook provides a detailed explanation of the implementation of neural style transfer.
+The notebook serves as a comprehensive guide, allowing readers to understand the inner workings of the implementation and gain insights into the underlying concepts and techniques employed.

 ## Examples